Wisconsin American Indian Nations and Tribal Communities

 - Brothertown Indian Nation

-*Note, the Brothertown Indian Nation is also included, but is not a federal or state recognized American Indian nation.
+*Note, the Brothertown Indian Nation is included on the list above and on the map to the right, but they are currently not a federal or state recognized American Indian nation.

 Native Wisconsin is a website and magazine guide that includes full-color photographs and historical, geographical, and tourist related information about each of the eleven federally recognized American Indian nations and tribal communities in the state of Wisconsin.
 The magazine includes information on environmental issues, treaties, education past and present, and the impact of tribal nations and communities on Wisconsin.
 Also, available is Native American Tourism of Wisconsin: Official Guide of Native American Communities of Wisconsin.